JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 }
 ```

-After compiling and running the code sample above and opening a file in the editor and right-clicking, the **Editing** menu will pop up containing a new group of actions in the first position.
+After compiling and running the code sample above and opening a file in the editor and right-clicking, the Editor context menu will pop up containing a new group of actions in the first position.
 Note the group and actions come from the resource file as all contain the suffix "[en]".
 The new group will also have an icon: